 - Barring findings of safety, efficacy, or quality issues, devices that have previously received authorization and require regular reauthorization are to be allowed to remain on the market until a decision for reauthorization is issued.

-- Devices will not be required to have received authorization in the country they were manufactured in in order to receive authorization under a signatory’s authority.
+- Devices needn’t receive authorization in the country where they were manufactured in order to be eligible for authorization under a signatory’s authority.

 - Signatories can recognize marketing authorizations issued in another country as proof of a device’s adherence with local regulatory requirements; in cases where a signatory does not possess the required resources to provide marketing authorization for a certain device, it can require a marketing authorization from another country.
-(The signatory is required to have a pre-established and publically available list of countries from which marketing authorizations will be accepted).
+The signatory is required to have a pre-established and publicly available list of countries from which marketing authorizations will be accepted.

-- All parties must allow manufacturers the opportunity to relabel or supplement existing labelling after devices have been imported but before they are commercialized, as long as labeling is aligned with each party’s requirements; under NAFTA, improperly labeled imported devices had been sent back to the exporting country.
+- All parties must allow manufacturers the opportunity to relabel or supplement existing labelling after devices have been imported, but before they are commercialized, as long as labeling is aligned with each party’s requirements; under NAFTA, improperly labeled imported devices are sent back to the exporting country.